memsql/singlestore-spark-connector/README.md

 If the target table ("foo" in the example above) does not exist in MemSQL the `memsql-spark-connector` will automatically attempt to create the table.
 If you specify SaveMode.Overwrite, if the target table already exists, it will be recreated or truncated before load.
-Specify `truncate = true` to truncate rather than re-create.
+Specify `overwriteBehavior = truncate` to truncate rather than re-create.

 ### Specifying keys for tables created by the Spark Connector